sourcegraph/about/blogposts/gophercon-2019-the-athens-project-a-proxy-server-for-go-modules.md

 ## Decentralization

-- Keep in mind: APIs stay open because of participation - If we don’t use the API (cast our votes to keep it open), it may as well be closed - Doesn’t matter if there is only one implementation, it’s not - CALL: Go try Athens, go try Athens, get involved in the Athens community. - Make your stuff work with the rest of the ecosystem. - Benefits - Dependable builds - Keep our ecosystem growing at an amazing rate - Privacy benefits
+- Keep in mind: APIs stay open because of participation - If we don’t use the API (cast our votes to keep it open), it may as well be closed - doesn't matter if there is only one implementation, it’s not - CALL: Go try Athens, go try Athens, get involved in the Athens community. - Make your stuff work with the rest of the ecosystem. - Benefits - Dependable builds - Keep our ecosystem growing at an amazing rate - Privacy benefits
 - If you want to contribute to Athens - absolutely everybody is welcome! - # athens on Gophers Slack - We will help you get started into the community
 - To get inovled: - docs.gomods.io we have instructions on how to get started - Get it running locally with docker or using our binary - Come into the Athens channel on Gophers Slack - Get help submitting your first PR - Ask questions - Meet the community